ErpNetDocs/tech/advanced/string-interpolation/format-specifiers.md

 The list below contains the most frequently used .Net format specifiers.

-For a complete list and more information, please look at the official .Net documentation site.
+For a complete list and more information, please look at the official .Net documentation site here: https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings#standard-format-specifiers

 ### Numeric format specifiers